developer-zebra/developer-zebra-site/src/emdk-for-android/4-1/samples/data-capture/index.md

   ![img](new.png)

 ## Application Startup
 Using the Profile Manager Wizard, a profile called 'DataCaptureprofile-1' was created.
-You can inspect the parameters it has by launching the EMDK Profile Manager from Eclipse.
+You can inspect the parameters it has by launching the EMDK Profile Manager.

 ![img](10.jpg)